 Tax Recovered 10,000

-These figures look terrifying but, they are due to the once every five years Quinquennial which looks like costing us £12,000 this year.
-We have, however, sufficient funds in reserve and have made an appeal which has promised over £7,000 already.
+These figures look a bit difficult but, they are continue with the once every five years Quinquennial which looks like costing us £4,000 in 2022.
+We have, however, sufficient funds in reserves and if it anything like 2021 then we will once again thank God.

 Living generously is what is expected of us, not just by the Diocese and not just by St Mary’s, but also by the Bible.
 I am not going to preach to you now, but would ask you to look at 1 Corinthians 9:1-14; 2 Thessalonians 3:9; 1 Timothy 5:17; Matthew 10:10; Luke 10:7; 2 Corinthians 11:7-8; Philippians 4:16; 2 Corinthians 11:9;

 2 Corinthians 12:14; 1 Thessalonians 1:9; 2 Thessalonians 3:8; and